Failing your driving test sucks.

 We can all remember when people started taking lessons in college.
 When the first friend in the group gets their mum’s old car and unknowingly becomes a part-time taxi driver.
 A lot of failures in life are private experiences, but a driving test is not one of them.
 It carries peer pressure and social stigma.

 For me, failing my driving test (the first time, we’ll get onto the second) stands out from other failures.
 Unlike most tests you take in school, it’s pass/fail and the latter isn’t really an option.
 There’s no making up marks in your coursework or changing modules.
 You have to pass.

 The fear comes from the inescapability of this.

 The option to take it over and over (until either the DVLA take pity on you, or Tesla crack driverless cars ) might be a cause for reassurance, should accumulating lessons and exams not require a small mortgage to afford.

 “How does one fail twice within the same week?”, you ask.

-Especially when the waiting time for test centres is usually 6+ weeks…
+Especially when the waiting time for test centres is usually over 6 weeks…

 The trick is to be really keen.